-Please see the Code of practice for recognition of prior learning and prior credit: taught programmes (PDF) for further information.
+Please see the code of practice for recognition of prior learning and prior credit: taught programmes (PDF) for further information.
 Please contact Admissions on +44 (0)1483 682222 with any queries.

 The University will assess your fee status.
 If you are unsure whether you are likely to be considered a home, EU or overseas student for fees purposes, the UKCISA website offers more information.

-There are associated costs with this course.
+There are associated costs with this course:

-Students are required to pay upfront cost of travel and accommodation expenses incurred when on placements, these may vary depending on the location.
-Students starting their studies in 2017/18 will be able to apply for reimbursement of travel and dual accommodation expenses through the Learning Support Fund as a result of attending practice placements (this model may not apply for the duration of students studies).
+- Commuting (local travel expenses): Students are required to pay upfront cost of travel and accommodation expenses incurred when on placements, these may vary depending on the location.
+Students starting their studies in 2019/2020 will be able to apply for reimbursement of travel and dual accommodation expenses through the Learning Support Fund as a result of attending practice placements (this model may not apply for the duration of students' studies).
 Essential expenses incurred over and above a student’s normal daily travel costs to the University are covered.
 NHS bursary rules on expenses must be followed and the rates applicable are to be confirmed by the NHS Business Services Authority.
 Students also have the option to undertake an additional elective placement, however, all costs for this must be met by the student.

 - Safety equipment and/or uniform: although a uniform (tunics and trousers) is provided, you are required to supply your own suitable footwear and any additional uniform.
-Students are also responsible for the costs associated with maintaining/washing your uniform.
+You are also responsible for the costs associated with maintaining/washing your uniform.

 - Disclosure and Barring Service (DBS) check: The University will meet the cost of one DBS check, completed at the start of each new student’s programme or earlier where applicants indicate they have a conviction in their application.
 The DBS check is a programme requirement: it is mandatory that the DBS process in completed and the student is approved to attend before they can start placement.
 Applicants offered a place on the programme will be contacted to complete the online process by the deadline specified.
 The process is not completed until all original documentation has been approved by an appointed DBS approver.
-This can be completed in advance of Applicants starting their programme using main branches of the Post Office, where there will be a £6 administration fee.
+This should be completed in advance of applicants starting their programme using main branches of the Post Office, where there will be a £6 administration fee.

-These additional costs are accurate as of September 2017 and apply to the 2018 year of entry.
-Costs for 2019 entry will be published in September 2018.
+These additional costs are accurate as of September 2020 and apply to the 2021 year of entry.
+Costs for 2022 entry will be published in September 2021.